victoroalvarez/mac-aware/README.md

 * docs - Contains documentation and pictures.

 ## Change Log
 * 2024-11-21 10:21 pm AST.
 Setup a basic Tmux configuration by following Josean Martinez example and the Arch Linux Wiki.
-Josean's setup demonstrate how to setup custom keybindings for reload and splitting and further customizations.
+Josean's setup demonstrates how to set up custom keybindings for reload and splitting and further customizations.
 * 2024-07-02 07:59 pm AST.
 Improve README file.
 * 2024-04-18 05:18 am AST.
-Fork repository from shell-aware into mac-aware and remove all GNU/Linux related files and directories.
+Fork the repository from shell-aware into mac-aware and remove all GNU/Linux related files and directories.

 ## Links
 * [256 Colors Cheat Sheet](https://www.ditig.com/256-colors-cheat-sheet)